Ortis Deley

-Ortis Deley (/ˈoʊtɪs/ OH-tis; born 2 June 1973) is a British television presenter, comedian, singer, radio DJ and actor.
-He is of Ghanaian and Nigerian descent, best known for presenting the Children's BBC Saturday morning flagship series Live & Kicking.
-As of November 2021, he is a presenter on The Gadget Show.
-He has also co-presented Police Interceptors in the UK, with Rick Edwards.
-He appeared on Police Interceptors special edition where he drove around with the Cleveland and Durham specialist operations unit as well as observing the operations of the control centre.
+Ortis Deley (/ˈoʊtɪs/ OH-tis) is a British television presenter, comedian, singer, radio DJ and actor.
+He is best known for his work as a TV presenter, starting his career in children's TV with shows including Short Change, Live & Kicking and Xchange, and more recently as a presenter of shows such as The Gadget Show and Police Interceptors.

 Early life

-Deley went to Ernest Bevin College in Tooting Bec, London.
+Deley is of Ghanaian and Nigerian descent.
+He went to Ernest Bevin College in Tooting Bec, London.
 Deley studied for a degree in pharmacy at the University of Sunderland and graduated in 1995.
 During an appearance as a contestant on London Weekend Television's Blind Date, he was talent-spotted by industry manager Jan Simmonds.

 Career

 Acting

 Deley had a cameo in the 2006 feature film Derailed alongside Clive Owen and Jennifer Aniston.
 He has starred in the BBC drama serial Doctors and taken part in a production of Alan Ayckbourn's Confusions at the Leatherhead Theatre.
 He has also played a lead role in the critically acclaimed fringe theatre production of Talkin' Loud at the Latchmere Theatre.
 In 2005, he played Tom in the Doctor Who spin-off audio plays Wildthyme at Large and The Devil in Ms Wildthyme.
 In 2006, he appeared as Derek, the brother of Moony, in the low-budget British film Kidulthood.
 On 3 May 2007, he played the part of a drug dealer on ITV's The Bill.
 He also played a policeman in the CBBC's series Scoop.